public0x/CELLSHIELD/README.md

 ---

-## 📄 License
+## 🔒 License & Copyright
+**© 2026 German-Malaysian Institute (GMI).
+All Rights Reserved.**

-This project is licensed under the MIT License — see the `LICENSE` file for details.
+This project is the exclusive intellectual property of the **German-Malaysian Institute**.

-Intellectual property rights belong to the German-Malaysian Institute.
+Unauthorized copying, distribution, modification, commercial use, or sale of this software is **strictly prohibited**.

+This repository exists for **educational and portfolio purposes only**.